dib-lab/2013-srop-summer/assembly-exercise.rst

 Start up an EC2 instance and log in
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Follow the instructions in :doc:`start-up-an-ec2-instance` BUT with
+Follow the instructions from yesterday (in
-one modification: **use the machine image 'ami-c17ec8a8', instead of
+:doc:`start-up-an-ec2-instance`) BUT with one modification: **use the
-the other ami**.
+machine image 'ami-c17ec8a8', instead of the other ami**.

-Log in to the machine with TeraTerm.
+Log in to the machine with SSH (as in :doc:`log-in-with-ssh-win`).

 Install the 'Velvet' assembler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~